Amazon Injured Employees & Workers’ Compensation Claim Center

 As the fastest growing retailer in the world, Amazon must constantly market to potential employees to keep up with demand, especially in their warehouse and delivery services.
 Amazon’s effective employee marketing campaigns focus on the opportunity to be part of an exciting, trendy company.
 With employment often hard to find, job seekers are drawn to the “opportunities” Amazon presents.
 If you were like many new employees, you may have been excited about working for Amazon, but before long, you realized how stressful and physically strenuous and potentially dangerous working at Amazon can be.

-If you’ve been injured on the job at Amazon in Moreno Valley or Mira Loma, you may have discovered just how unconcerned Amazon is about your physical and financial well-being.
+If you’ve been injured on the job at Amazon in Moreno Valley, Eastvale, Fontana or Rialto, you may have discovered just how unconcerned Amazon is about your physical and financial well-being.

 Amazon Warehouse Work is a Known Dangerous Occupation